[LUM#18] Turtle Specials

 Turtle-Reality

-The GPS data was then cross-referenced with seabed maps showing areas of seagrass, red algae, and so on.
+The GPS data was then cross-referenced with seabed maps showing seagrass beds, red algae beds, and other features.
 “It’s interesting, but GPS doesn’t tell us whether the turtles are eating or sleeping.
 So we equipped them with cameras, but since each camera only has a battery life of two hours, the data is more qualitative than quantitative.”

 Environmental Watchdog

 The images nevertheless provided new insights into the turtles’ feeding strategies as well as their social behavior.
-“We discovered that they engage in social interactions that we previously thought were nonexistent,” explains Jérôme Bourjea, who will be heading to Aldabra, an unspoiled island in the Indian Ocean, in a few days to establish the link between diet, turtle health, and the environment, and to demonstrate “that turtles can serve as true sentinels of the environment.”
+“We realized that they engage in social interactions that we had previously thought were completely nonexistent,” explains Jérôme Bourjea, who will be heading to Aldabra, an unspoiled island in the Indian Ocean, in a few days to establish the link between diet, turtle health, and the environment, and to demonstrate “that turtles can serve as true environmental sentinels.”